shreve/shreve.io/_posts/2017-09-28-calculating-current-cpu-usage-on-linux.md

 }

 # If the temp file doesn't exist, save it now.
-# This means the current reading will be pretty inaccurate, usually too high,
+# This means the current reading will be pretty inaccurate,
-# because it measures CPU usage from now until 2 lines later in this program.
+# usually too high, because it measures CPU usage from now
+# until 2 lines later in this program.
 [ ! -e /tmp/cpustat ] && save_current

-# Load the previous state from the temp file, and capture the current output.
+# Load the previous state from the temp file, and capture
+# the current output.
 previous=$(cat /tmp/cpustat)
 current=$(grep 'cpu ' /proc/stat)

 # Define the awk script to parse the two lines of input.
-# For the first line (NR == 1), just save the working and idle values.
+# For the first line (NR == 1), save the values.
-# For subsequent rows (NR > 1), calculate the difference between this line and
+# For subsequent rows (NR > 1), calculate the difference
-# the first line and calculate the total average percentage.
+# between this line and the first line and calculate the
+# total average percentage.
 awkscript='NR == 1 {
              owork=($2+$4);
              oidle=$5;